 - To extend the life of the equipment;

 - To perform servicing and maintenance with less difficulty; and

 - Designed with the ability to plug-in additional units.

 The Heat Systems TR Series Kilns are SCADA ready and have remote access capabilities.
 Your process can be monitored from a mobile device, from anywhere in the world.
 Additionally, we can update process parameters on the TR series kilns within 24 hours of receiving your service request, without having to put boots on the ground.

 Horizontal indirect fired kilns have proven to be the ‘work-horse’ of carbon regeneration for decades.
-The concept of the equipment is based on a rotating tube within a hot combustion chamber.
-This tube is fed with fouled carbon from a feed screw.
-Since the tube has angled lifters, its rotary motion imparts a gentle momentum to the carbon.
+The concept of the equipment is based on an oxygen depleted environment within a rotating tube that is encased within a hot combustion chamber.
+This heat tube is fed with fouled or ‘spent’ carbon from a feed screw.
+Since the tube has angled lifters, its rotary motion imparts a gentle momentum to the carbon and the lifters also provide more effective heat transfer into the carbon bed.
 The gentle motion serves to expose the carbon to the regenerative atmosphere and heat transfer surfaces whilst taking care not to fracture the carbon.

 There are 3 standard kiln sizes on offer.
 The heat tube in each model is limited by carbon volume and the volumetric throughput rates below can be converted to mass throughput rates once the bulk density is known.

 - TR800 < 1.4 m3/h